 - Light your Tampa outdoor grill to high heat for about 15 minutes to burn off any food or grease.

 - Clean the grates with brass bristle brush once the grill has cooled down and oil as needed.

 Check For Leaks

-Next, you need to make sure that flames emerge from all of holes of the burner tubes.
-If the holes are blocked, you can unblock them by using a small piece of wire such as paperclip.
-Simply use a soft cloth and soapy water to clean the tubes it they require it.
+Next, you need to make sure that flames emerge from all of the holes of the burner tubes.
+If the holes are blocked, you can unblock them by using a small piece of wire such as a paperclip.
+Simply use a soft cloth and soapy water to clean the tubes it requires it.

 Clean the Outside & Fuel Up

 Once the inside of your Tampa outdoor grill is looking squeaky clean and you have made sure that all components work and perform correctly, it’s time to clean the outside.
 Cleaning the outside of your stainless steel grill is easy, soap and water should do the trick.
 Make sure to dry it with a soft towel afterward to avoid rust and water spots.

 Now that you’re sure everything on your grill is working properly, make sure you have enough fuel to get the party started.
 Nothing is more embarrassing than inviting friends and family over for a BBQ, only to find you have to make a propane run!
 You can find out how to check your propane tank here, that way you never will be caught by surprise.